-What does wine have to do with Salvador Dalì‘s The Persistence of memory?
+What does wine have to do with Salvador Dalì’s The Persistence of memory?
 It has everything to do with it!
-As Naso D-Vino teaches us in this beautiful tale here inspired by a fabulous Villa di Capezzana 1931.
+As Naso D-Vino teaches us in his tale inspired by a fabulous Villa di Capezzana 1931.

 As I was pondering on how to elaborate this article of mine which, starting from the wine I am going to tell you about, inspired me a reflection on the power of the olfactory memory, both the painting and the article came to my mind and so I am going to take it from here.

 In this surreal painting, each clock marks a different hour, therefore you can imagine that they represent the relativity of the perception of time for each of us.
 This concept can be extended to all our perception as each one of us reacts in a personal way to sensory stimulation.

 A couple of weeks ago Thomas, AKA Hipster_wine, invited me to take part in a live Instagram interview during which each of the guests presented a wine of their choice, briefly sharing their sensations ad tasting notes.
 I opened a bottle that I had been keeping for a few years now for the occasion, and that I had been dying to taste for quite some time.
 A gift from a dear friend, directly from the Winery, there were actually two bottles originally: when I opened the first one, at least two years ago, I remember thinking that with a few more years of aging it would surprise even more, and so I let it rest in my cellar.